The Effect of Music on Plant Growth

 What Say You?

 What is your take on this?
-Do you agree with Linda Chalker-Scott, who seems to think that good effect of music on plant is just a myth?
-Or do you strongly agree that music does have a good effect on plants?
+Do you agree with skeptics that believe that the benefits of music on plants are just a myth?
+Or do you strongly agree that music has a positive effect on plants?

 Share your views here!